Pages of the Past: the Emerging Patterns exhibition at the University of Toronto

 The exhibition Emerging Patterns: Data Visualization Throughout History takes place at the Thomas Fisher Rare Book Library (120 St. George St., Toronto) until August 18, 2023, with free admission and public tours.

-Patricia Angkiriwang is a data visualisation developer and information designer at Voilà:.
-She is responsible for developing interactive data visualizations and designing visuals for client projects.
+Patricia Angkiriwang was a data visualization developer and information designer at Voilà:.
+She was responsible for developing interactive data visualizations and designing visuals for client projects.

 Facebook